Full-Form of EDI (Electronic Data Interchange)

 - Automobile Sector – It helps the automobile industry to keep its customers aware of the on-going product and pricing details throughout the purchase cycle.

-- Financial Sector – It helps the financial sector in replacing the labor-intensive activities on the collection and dispersion of payments through an electronic system.
+- Financial Sector – It helps the financial sector replace labor-intensive activities on collecting and dispersing payments through an electronic system.

-- Fewer Chances of Stock-Out, Cancellations, and Re-Worked Orders – It enables the companies to process business documents in real-time and that too with full accuracy.
-Thus, leading to fewer chances of stock-out, cancellations and re-worked orders.
+- Fewer Chances of Stock-Out, Cancellations, and Re-Worked Orders – It enables the companies to process business documents in real-time and with full accuracy.
+Thus, leading to fewer chances of stock-out, cancellations, and re-worked orders.

-- Lower Costs – This helps in minimizing the costs of traveling, documentation, printing, storage, filing, reproduction, postage, etc.
+- Lower Costs – This helps minimize the costs of travelling, documentation, printing, storage, filing, reproduction, postage, etc.

 - Strengthens Relationships Between Trading Partners – EDI applications shortens delivery time and bring about a lot of transparency in transactions.
-This helps the suppliers in gaining the buyers’ trust and building profound relationships with them in a matter of short time.
+This helps the suppliers gain the buyers’ trust and build profound relationships with them in a matter of short time.

 - Expensive – These applications are expensive.
 The installation of EDI applications in an organization is very complicated and costly too.
 This is why most organizations highly disregard the installation of EDI applications into their systems despite the advantages it has to provide.

-- Network Complexity – Another disadvantage of installing EDI applications could be the fact that it generates the requirement to have extensive telecommunications capability.
-This may not be a problematic scenario for well-doing companies but it becomes huge trouble for small as well as medium-sized companies.
+- Network Complexity – Another disadvantage of installing EDI applications is that it generates the requirement to have extensive telecommunications capability.
+This may not be a problematic scenario for well-doing companies, but it becomes huge trouble for small and medium-sized companies.

 - This is the short form used for electronic data interchange.
-The key advantages of installing an EDI application are the fact that it was highly adaptable, simplifies processes, minimizes costs, brings transparency, co-ordinates processes, and so on.
+The key advantages of installing an EDI application are that it was highly adaptable, simplifies processes, minimizes costs, brings transparency, co-ordinates processes, etc.

 - However, the installation of EDI could turn out to be expensive for small and medium scale companies.
-Companies that are willing to install EDI applications will need to make a huge amount of investment in their computer networks.
-Companies that cannot afford to make such an investment will only leave with a choice of relying upon the intermittent point to point modem communications.
+Companies that are willing to install EDI applications will need to make a huge investment in their computer networks.
+Companies that cannot afford to make such an investment will only leave with a choice of relying upon the intermittent point-to-point modem communications.